dhbalaji/nextjs-template/README.md

 - [Tailwind CSS](https://tailwindcss.com/) - for styling.
 Tailwind is a utility-first CSS framework that provides a number of base styles and utility classes that can be used to build custom styles.
 It also provides a number of plugins that can be used to extend the base styles.

-- [Saas](https://sass-lang.com/) - for advanced styling.
-Sass is a CSS preprocessor that allows for more advanced styling, including keyframe animations and targeting specific elements.

 ### Testing

 - [React Testing Library](https://testing-library.com/docs/react-testing-library/intro) - for testing.
 React Testing Library is a testing library that allows for testing React components in a way that closely resembles how the components are used.